Azure/iot-operations-sdks/rust/azure_iot_operations_services/api-surface.md

     observed_keys: Arc<Mutex<HashSet<Vec<u8>>>>, // This may not be needed depending on key notification implementation }

+/// Create a new State Store Client
+/// # Errors
+/// [`StateStoreError`] of kind [`AIOProtocolError`](StateStoreErrorKind::AIOProtocolError) is possible if
+///     there are any errors creating the underlying command invoker or telemetry receiver, but it should not happen
+///
+/// # Panics
+/// Possible panics when building options for the underlying command invoker or telemetry receiver,
-pub fn new(mqtt_provider: &mut impl MqttProvider<PS, PR>) -> Result<Self, StateStoreError>;
+/// but they should be unreachable because we control the static parameters that go into these calls. pub fn new(mqtt_provider: &mut impl MqttProvider<PS, PR>) -> Result<Self, StateStoreError>;

 /// Sets a key value pair in the State Store Service